myeomans/doc2concrete/cran-comments.md

+## Version Update (0.4.6)

+This is our fourth re-submission.
+We have made substantial changes, based on the previous reviewer's feedback, and we respond to each in line below:

+No 1: Please add a space between year and doi.
+--> (2014) <doi:10.3758/s13428-013-0403-5>

+RESPONSE No 1:

+No 2: Please always write TRUE and FALSE instead of T and F.
+Also never name your variables T or F.

+RESPONSE No 2:

+No 3: Please document your datasets in more detail.

+RESPONSE No 3:

 ## Version Update (0.4.5)

 This is our third re-submission.
 We have made substantial changes, based on the previous reviewer's feedback.
 We group their responses into three substantial and helpful suggestions, and we respond to each in line below: